wein.plus

 Federal College and Federal Office for Wine and Fruit Growing Klosterneuburg

-After the retirement of Baron von Babo due to illness, Emerich Ráthay (1845-1900) succeeded him as director of the educational institution in 1894.
+After the departure of Freiherr von Babo, Emerich Ráthay Emerich (1845-1900) succeeded him as director of the educational institution in 1894.
 After his death, Leopold Weigert (1851-1916) took over as his successor.
-In 1902, the institute was reorganised and there was only one director, who was responsible for both...
+In 1902, a reorganization took place, and there was only one director responsible for both the educational and experimental institution.
+The...

 Voices of our members